-We calculated standard indices of timing performance for the Bisection task namely, the Bisection Point (BP), Just Noticeable Difference (JND), and Weber Ratio (WR).
+We calculated standard indices of timing performance for the bisection task namely the bisection point (BP), just noticeable difference (JND), and Weber ratio (WR).
 These were derived from the intercept and slope of the psychometric curves for each condition.
 The WR is a standardised index of temporal sensitivity.
-The WR can be calculated by dividing the difference limen [(p(long) = .75 - p(long) = .25)/2] by the BP.
-JNDs were calculated using the following equation: log(0.75/(1-0.75))/slope, where "slope" is the estimated psychometric curve calculated from a logistic or probit regression model.
+The WR can be calculated by dividing the difference limen [(p(long)=.75 - p(long)=.25)/2] by the BP.
+JNDs were calculated using the following equation: $\log(0.75/(1-$ 0.75))/slope, where "slope" is the estimated psychometric curve calculated from a logistic or probit regression model.
 The current research includes predictions for equivalence.
-Here, we tested for equivalence using 2 methods namely, 1) graphical superimposition and 2) comparison of Bayes Factors.
-Superimposition is tested for by normalizing the psychometric functions by the correspondent bisection point for each duration range.
-Superimposition implies the scalar property whereby the standard deviation of the mean of estimations for different durations varies as a constant fraction of their mean (Gibbon & Church, 1990) - the slopes for each duration range should be equivalently steep (they should superimpose) once duration has been normalised
+Here, we tested for equivalence using two methods namely (1) graphical superimposition and (2) comparison of Bayes factors.
+Superimposition is tested for by normalising the psychometric functions by the correspondent BP for each duration range.
+Superimposition implies the scalar property whereby the standard deviation (SD) of the mean of estimations for different durations varies as a constant fraction of their mean (Gibbon & Church, 1990)-the slopes for each duration range should be equivalently steep (they should superimpose) once duration has been normalised.

-In addition to graphical superimposition, we calculated Bayes Factors so that we could make quantitative statements about the extent to which 2 models are equivalent (for alternative Bayesian approach see; Lee & Wagenmakers, 2013; Tipples, 2019).
-For example, if SET holds then Weber Ratios are expected to be equivalent across duration ranges (Bayes Factor Analyses will favour the null model without duration range) - whereas JNDs are expected to be larger for the longer duration range (Bayes Factor Analyses will favour the model with duration range as a variable).
+In addition to graphical superimposition, we calculated Bayes factors so that we could make quantitative statements about the extent to which two models are equivalent (for alternative Bayesian approach see; Lee & Wagenmakers, 2013; Tipples, 2019).
+For example, if SET holds, then WRs are expected to be equivalent across duration ranges (Bayes factor analyses will favour the null model without duration range)-whereas JNDs are expected to be larger for the long-duration range (Bayes factor analyses will favour the model with duration range as a variable).